leoarthurwall/Click-n-Brick/README.md

 Our findings made it clear that we should develop an app that provides prospective property buyers with an easy-to-use, comprehensive and trustworthy property search experience and bridge the gap between the agent and buyer.

 ### User Personas

 Based on the findings from the research, we created 3 personas that represented our user base.
-We referred to them throughout the product design process to account for inclusivity.
+We referred to them throughout the product design process to account for accessibility & inclusivity.

+This enabled us to account for a wide range of demographics, and how we could accommodate them when designing the app.

 IMAGE OF USER PERSONAS